glehmann/yage/README.md

 $ git commit -m "Add prod public key"
 ```

-Make sure that the private key won't be committed by mistake in the repository, for example by adding it
+Make sure that the private key won't be committed by mistake in the repository, for example, by adding it
 to the `.gitignore` file, and by using a tool like [gitleaks](https://github.com/gitleaks/gitleaks).

 ```
 $ echo "*.key" > .gitignore
 ```

-The private key should be kept in a secure place, for example in a password manager.
+The private key should be kept in a secure place, for example, in a password manager.
 It may also
 be added to a CI/CD pipeline as [a secret](https://docs.github.com/actions/security-guides/encrypted-secrets).

 Once you have a private and a public key, you can encrypt a YAML file.
 The `--recipient-file` or `-R`